GMAT Study Plan: When to Prepare & How to Build a Schedule

 Use this week to focus on the “secondary” but more difficult quant content area of statistics.
 Make sure you have mastery of the basic descriptive statistics—mean, median, mode, range, and standard deviation—and a solid foundation in basic probability and combinatorics.
 Do large collections of questions testing each of these difficult content areas.

-Do a large collection of data sufficiency questions and learn how to apply optimal strategies to this complicated question type.
+Do a large collection of data sufficiency questions and learn how to apply optimal strategies to sample data sufficiency GMAT questions.
 Most students do not properly leverage the numerous hints present in DS questions, so it is essential that you learn best practices for this fundamental quant question type.
 In this collection, you will also get to review all the different quant content areas used to make the different questions.

 Focus on a large collection of harder CR and RC questions.
 The strategies and skill sets required for these two question types are quite similar, and you will see that more clearly as you do sets during this week and as you review core strategies.